CPATA will be closed on Monday, May 22 for Victoria Day.

 • Active: The agent is permitted to practise according to the class of licence they hold.

 • Suspended: The agent is not permitted to practise.
 There are many reasons why a licence might be suspended.
-The most common reason is for non-payment of fees, but licences can be suspended for conduct issues related to competence or unacceptable behaviour that harms the public.
+The most common reason is for non-payment of fees, but licences can be suspended for other administrative reasons or disciplinary findings of incompetence or professional misconduct.
 You can check why an agent’s licence is suspended by reviewing their profile on our Public Register.
-Suspended licences can be reinstated within a specified time period.
+Suspended licences (administrative) can be reinstated within a specified time period.

 • Revoked: The agent’s licence has been taken away.
 There are many reasons why a licence might be revoked.
-The most common reason is that the licence has been in suspended status for at least 5 years, but licences can be revoked for conduct issues related to competence or unacceptable behaviour that harms the public.
+The most common reason is that the licence has been in suspended status for at least 5 years, but licences can be revoked for disciplinary findings of incompetence or professional misconduct.
 You can check why an agent’s licence is revoked by reviewing their profile on our Public Register.

 • Surrendered: The agent has voluntarily advised CPATA that they no longer wish to practise the profession.
 Common reasons for this status include retirement, leaving the profession or leaving Canada.